 Certain key counterparty relationships are described below:

 CCG

 Until March 31, 2009, Constellation Energy Commodities Group, Inc. ("CCG") purchased a portion of our natural gas production in Oklahoma and Kansas.
-Through July 31, 2009, we have a guarantee from Constellation for payment of up to \$8 million for sales made to CCG.
-In addition, CCG provided us a letter of credit to secure the payment for natural gas purchases currently for \$0.9 million through Wachovia Bank, which expires May 15, 2009.
-As of May 7, 2009, we have no past due receivables from CCG.
+As of August 10, 2009, we have no receivables from CCG.